Yishay Garbasz: Notable works

 In "Eat Me Damien," Garbasz looks and pokes fun at the predatory practices of both the art world and world commerce.
 In this work the artist puts her testicles removed during gender clarification surgery in a fish tank with formaldehyde, reminiscent of Damien Hirst's shark.
 Shown at Seven at Miami Art Fair.
-Garbasz has stated that she always planned to use the genitals in some way, and that this particular idea won out due to its title.
+Garbasz had stated that she always planned to use the genitals in some way, and that this particular idea won out due to its title.